jjaychen1e/grafana-openapi-client/README.md

 - `@grafana-openapi-client/axios` - Axios-based HTTP client
 - `@grafana-openapi-client/fetch` - Fetch-based HTTP client

+## Version Compatibility

+The package versions follow this pattern: `X.Y.Z`, where:

+- `X.Y` corresponds to the Grafana minor version (e.g., 11.0)
-The version number is the Grafana version that the client is generated from.
+- `Z` is the patch version of the package itself

+For example:

+- Package version `11.0.3` is compatible with Grafana 11.0.x
+- Package version `11.1.0` is compatible with Grafana 11.1.x

-You can check the source code and the README for each package from [Releases](https://github.com/jjaychen1e/grafana-openapi-client/releases), or just check the `packages` folder in the corresponding branch (e.g., [release/11.4.0](https://github.com/jjaychen1e/grafana-openapi-client/tree/release/11.4.0)).
+You can check the source code and the README for each package from [Releases](https://github.com/jjaychen1e/grafana-openapi-client/releases), or just check the `packages` folder in the corresponding branch.

 ## Installation